fabiolimace/linguistics-study/README.md

 # linguistics-study
-a study of computational linguistics about Brazilian Portuguese
+a study of computational linguistics